maq1017/packet-node/README.md

 To provide basic config for Direwolf with BPQ to work as a virtual TNC2 packet node.

-Further updates will provide full instructions for direwolf build  & compile along with hamlib, but for now this is simply a config repository
+Further updates will provide full instructions for direwolf build  & compile along with hamlib, but for now this is simply a config repository.
+Please enure the user account you're using for direwolf / linbpq has access to the devices.
+Usually addition to the 'dialout' user group will suffice on Debian/Raspbian distros

 ## Requirements:
 - Linbpq / Pilinbpq